remotion-dev/remotion/packages/docs/docs/miscellaneous/changing-temp-dir.md

 ```

 Remotion will make a new temporary directory in the path that you have specified.
-This is because Remotion uses the the Node.JS [`os.tmpdir()`][tmpdir] API, which checks for these environment variables in priority order:
+This is because Remotion uses the the Node.JS [`os.tmpdir()`][tmpdir] API, which checks for environment variables in the following order:

 * `TMPDIR`, `TMP`, `TEMP` on non-Windows platforms
 * `TEMP` and `TMP` on Windows platforms